utk11/Documentation/Methodolgy.typ

 Unlike the static-dynamic coupling the information about the previous time step is not required for the RBD code to calculate the kinematic quantity that has to be sent.
 However the acceleration, velocity and displacement information from previous time-step of all the nodes is necessary for the FEA code.
 The FEA time integration uses this information to predict the quantities for the next time-step.

 === Implicit Coupling
+In the implicit method the definition of the error function plays a key role.
+Naturally the implicit method is computationally more expensive as it is performing the time - step repeatedly util the error is minimized.
 #figure(image("Pictures/drawing 2.svg"), caption: "Implicit Coupling Schematic")

+ In implicit method a error function is defined that is minimized.
+For eg:
+    $
+    "error"(f) = sum^("fea nodes") (u^i_("fea")(f)-u^i_("rbd")(f))^2\ u in "kinematic quantity"
+    $
+This error function is dependent on the interface force.
+Starting with a initial guess this force is iterated using a Newton-Raphson technique.
+The jacobian required for it is calculated using finite differences.
+Which means that a jacobian needs to be evaluated in every iteration.
+To combat this @fernandez-fernandezSymXEnergybasedSimulation2023a suggests to use a symbolic engine to calculate a symbolic jacobian and *evaluate* it in every step instead of *calculating* it.